 Suddenly, Tahiri's feet shot out from beneath her.
 She struggled as she lost her footing, then gave a small cry as she slid back down to the ledge.
 "Give me your hand!"
 Anakin called to his friend.

 Tahiri reached up again.
 But something made her turn the instant before their fingers met.
 When she did, fear rolled over her in a tidal wave and she dropped to her knees and out of Anakin's reach.
-A thick, pucecolored tentacle emerged from the depths of the pit and snaked through the air.
+A thick, pucecolored tentacle emerged from the depths of the pit and snaked through the $\ensuremath{\mathsf{E}}$ air.
 Tahiri froze in terror.

 The tentacle whipped through the pit, searching for the prey it had sensed.
 Three more tentacles snaked upward and joined the first.
 "Tahiri, grab my hand!"
 Anakin cried.
-Still his friend didn't move.
-I can't reach her, Anakin thought with growing frustration and terror.
+Still his friend didn't move. can't reach her, Anakin thought with growing frustration and terror.
 Anakin crawled forward on his stomach, dug his toes into the sand, and leaned:into the pit.
 He reached down and grabbed at Tahiri's jumpsuit.
 The creature in the pit sensed his movement, and tentacles lashed toward the Jedi candidates.
-Anakin stopped breathing, his fingers frozen on Tahiri's suit.
-The tentacles brushed along the walls of the pit, searching, searching.
-I've got to get her out of here, Anakin thought.
+Anakin stopped breathing, his fingers frozen on Tahiri's suit. got to get her out of here, Anakin thought.
 He could barely control his panic as he watched the tentacles draw nearer.
 Tahiri slowly turned to her friend.